flowspace/dockerfiles/README.md

-DockerFile for invoice ninja (https://www.invoiceninja.com/)
+DockerFile for Xolas PayMe (https://www.xolas.co/payme/)

 This image is based on `php:7.0-fpm` official version.